angelolab/ark-analysis/docs/_rtd/windows_setup.md

 * Download the Linux kernel update package.
 You can find it here: [Linux kernel update package](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
 * Set the version to WSL 2: `wsl --set-default-version 2`
 * Type just `wsl` on the command line.
-If you get an error indicating no installed distributions, you'll need to associate one with your WSL backend.
+You'll likely get an error indicating no installed distributions, meaning you'll need to associate one with your WSL backend.
 We recommend installing Ubuntu 20.04 LTS in the Microsoft Store.
 * Once Ubuntu is installed, open it (it will open the Ubuntu terminal) and set a username and password to finalize installation.
 Note that if using a VM or the Hyper-V backend, nested virtualization needs to be turned on.
-This process varies depending on which virtualization service you use: you'll have to consult their documentation for the how-tos.
+This process varies depending on which virtualization platform you use: you'll have to consult their documentation for the how-tos.

 ### Download git